JanBulling/github-actions-lib/CONTRIBUTING.md

 - In case your action runs a `Node` script, please place it in the `src` directory calling it `your-action.js`.
 - The node environment is set up in the `actions/` directory.
 There is also the required `package.json`.
 Install your node modules there
-- run the command `npm install -g @vercel/ncc` and run `ncc build src/your-action-name.js`.
+- run the command `npm build src/your-action-name.js`.
 This creates a file `index.js` in the `dist`-directory.
 Rename this file to your action name.
 Your action should run this generated file instead of the one in the `/src`-directory.
 - This process allows to ship actions without the `node_modules` folder
+- Do't forget to run `npm run format`

 ### Structure for Reusable Workflows